 Make Your Own Authentic Irish Meal

 While members of our team are enjoying baking a few special St. Patty’s Day treats at home, restaurants and bars across the city will also have special food and drink items to celebrate the holiday like the IRISH SODA BREAD DOUGHNUT from Blackbird Doughnuts available in March only!

 HAVE A MOVIE NIGHT

-If you opt out and are looking for an alternative, why not do a beer or whiskey tasting at home?
+If you are looking for an alternative, why not do a beer or whiskey tasting at home?
 Buy a few varieties of Ireland’s best and enjoy these spirits at home.
 You can even create a food menu to prepare at home that pairs well with each beer or whiskey offering.

-Editor’s Note: This post was originally published in March 2017 and has been updated for accuracy and comprehensiveness.
+Editor’s Note: This post was originally published in March 2017 and has been updated for accuracy and comprehensiveness in March 2021.